go-acme/lego/docs/content/dns/zz_gen_yandex.md

 - Since: v3.7.0

-Here is an example bash command using the Yandex provider:
+Here is an example bash command using the Yandex PDD provider:

 ```bash
 YANDEX_PDD_TOKEN=<your PDD Token> \